 Kid friendly?
 Older kids, yes

-This is the TH.
-In Summer, you can drive past this gate into a small parking lot.
+This is the Mill B South trailhead.
+During summer months, you can drive past the gate into a small parking lot.

 Trail Map